ekarbe/ekarbe.github.io/content/legal/privacy.md

 - Domain registration information
 - DNS configuration
-- devnotesnical contact information for the domain owner
+- Technical contact information for the domain owner

 This information is used for domain management purposes and is subject to [Namecheap's Privacy Policy](https://www.namecheap.com/legal/general/privacy-policy/).
 We utilize Namecheap's WhoisGuard service to protect personal information from being publicly visible in WHOIS databases.